BryanKeating/BRB_Real_Esatate_Modeling/README.md

 # BRB Realty Co Modeling

-Bryan and Brandon - Technical Leads
+Bryan Keating and Brandon - Technical Leads

-Bryan - Presentation Lead
+Bryan Keating - Presentation Lead

-Rishi - README and Github Lead
+Rishi - README and Github

 ## Overview
 Our new company, BRB Realty, has been hired by a real estate firm to discover trends in the housing market within King's County, WA.